mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/registeredcontentscript/index.md

 - `css`{{optional_inline}}
   - : `array` of `string`.
 The list of CSS files to be injected into matching pages.
 These are injected in the order they appear in this array.
 - `excludeMatches`{{optional_inline}}
-  - : `string`.
+  - : `array` of `string`.
 Array of pages that this content script is excluded from but would otherwise be injected into.
 - `id`
   - : `string`.
 The ID of the content script, specified in the API call.
 - `js`{{optional_inline}}
-  - : `string`.
+  - : `array` of `string`.
 Array of path to JavaScript files in the extension package to inject into matching pages.
 Scripts are injected in the order they appear in this array.
 - `matches`{{optional_inline}}
-  - : `string`.
+  - : `array` of `string`.
 Array of the pages this content script is injected into.
 Must be specified for {{WebExtAPIRef("scripting.registerContentScripts()")}}.
 - `persistAcrossSessions`{{optional_inline}}
   - : `boolean`.
 Specifies if this content script persists into future sessions.
 Defaults to `true`.
 Firefox does not support registering persistent scripts, see ({{bug("1751436")}}), so this flag must be set to `false` to register non-persistent scripts.
 - `runAt`{{optional_inline}}
   - : {{WebExtAPIRef("extensionTypes.RunAt")}}.
 Specifies when JavaScript files are injected into the web page.
 The default value is `document_idle`.
+In Firefox, `runAt` also affects the point where the CSS is inserted.
+In Chrome, `runAt` does not affect the CSS insertion point.

 ## Browser compatibility